mnot/I-D/for-the-users/draft.md

 Thanks to the WHATWG for blazing the trail with the Priority of Constituencies.

-Thanks to Harald Alvestrand for his substantial feedback and Stephen Farrell, Joe Hildebrand, Lee Howard, Russ Housley, Niels ten Oever, Martin Thomson, and Brian Trammell for their suggestions.
+Thanks to Harald Alvestrand for his substantial feedback and Stephen Farrell, Joe Hildebrand, Lee Howard, Russ Housley, Niels ten Oever, Mando Rachovitsa, Martin Thomson, and Brian Trammell for their suggestions.

 # Frequently Asked Questions